kauffmanes/cis275-course/draft/week14/2-usability-studies.md

 ### Retrospective for Project Owner
 1. Make a list of the problems found.
-1. Order them from most egregious to less.
+1. Order them from most egregious to least.
 1. Then, make a plan for how to fix each one.
 1. Post your plan in the channel.